AFLplusplus/AFLplusplus/docs/technical_details.md

 First, the tool automatically selects the operating mode.
 If the initial input crashes the target binary, afl-tmin will run in non-instrumented mode, simply keeping any tweaks that produce a simpler file but still crash the target.
+The same mode is used for hangs, if `-H` (hang mode) is specified.
 If the target is non-crashing, the tool uses an instrumented mode and keeps only the tweaks that produce exactly the same execution path.

 The actual minimization algorithm is: